 Why I love this banh mi sandwich

 This bbq pork banh mi is now my favorite way to serve pulled pork.
-I’ve always been a fan of banh mi, and I’ve made so many variations of this Vietnamese sandwich – banh mi chicken salad, banh mi pork wraps, banh mi turkey burgers.
+I’ve always been a fan of banh mi, and I’ve made so many variations of this Vietnamese sandwich, and I still love it so much.

 The funny thing is, I’ve never had a traditional banh mi.
 Either way, I’m obsessed with the combination of cilantro and all things pickled.
 This time, I’ve teamed up with Farm Rich to bring you these super easy bbq pulled pork banh mi sandwiches.

-And, what better way to kick off the summer than with BBQ, made even easier with Farm Rich heat-and-eat Pulled Pork BBQ in a Honey Bourbon Sauce?
-After all, May is national BBQ month.
+And, what better way to kick off the summer than with BBQ, made even easier with leftover pulled pork After all, May is national BBQ month.

 Here’s what you’ll need to make it